-We apply our estimation and inference procedures to the NGHS to evaluate the predictive probabilities of the bivariate BP outcomes, SBP and DBP, during adolescent years, with race, BMI percentile, and height percentile as covariates.
-As discussed in the introduction, the NGHS is a prospective cohort study of the cardiovascular risk factors of 1166 Caucasian and 1213 African American girls.
-These girls were enrolled in the study at either 9 or 10 years of age and had up to an annual physical examination until 18 or 19 years old.
-For further details and statistical analyses of this study, see Wu and Tian (2018, Sections 1.2 and 13.4).
-Because some study participants have missing measurements for reasons unrelated to the study or their health status, it is reasonable to assume that these data are missing completely at random.
-Therefore, after deleting the missing data, our analysis uses the longitudinal observations from 1164 Caucasian and 1212 African American girls.
-The number of repeated measurements has a range of 1 to 10 with a median of 9.0, a mean of 8.3, and a standard deviation of 2.0.
+We apply our estimation and inference procedures to the NGHS to evaluate the predictive probabilities of the bivariate BP outcomes, SBP and DBP, during adolescent years with race, BMI percentile, and height percentile as covariates.
+As discussed in the introduction, this is a prospective cohort study of the cardiovascular risk factors of 1166 Caucasian and 1213 African American girls who were enrolled in the study at either 9 or 10 years of age and had up to an annual physical examination until 18 or 19 years old.
+Some further details and statistical analyses of this study are discussed in Wu and Tian (2018, Sections 1.2 and 13.4).
+Since some study participants have missing measurements due to reasons completely unrelated to the study or their health status, it is reasonable to assume that these data are missing completely at random, so after deleting the missing data, our analysis uses the longitudinal observations from 1164 Caucasian and 1212 African American girls.
+The number of repeated measurements has a range of 1 to 10 with a median of 9.0, mean of 8.3, and a standard deviation of 2.0.
 All covariates and bivariate outcomes are measured at each visit.
-The girls' BMI and height percentiles are computed based on the Centers for Disease Control and Prevention (CDC) growth chart, as in Wu and Tian (2018, Section 13.4).
-Of the two attempts in the literature to investigate the conditional distribution of a univariate longitudinal outcome using the NGHS data, Wu, Tian, and Yu (2010) study the time-varying effects of race, BMI percentile, and height percentile on the SBP, and Wu and Tian (2013a) estimate the time trends of the conditional distributions of the SBP.
+The girls' BMI and height percentiles are computed based on the Centers for Disease Control and Prevention (CDC) growth chart as in Wu and Tian (2018, Section 13.4).
+Among two attempts in the literature to investigate the conditional distributions of a univariate longitudinal outcome with the NGHS data, Wu, Tian, and Yu (2010) studies the time-varying effects of race, BMI percentile, and height percentile on the SBP and Wu and Tian (2013a) estimates the time-trends of the conditional distributions of the SBP.